|site search by freefind||advanced|

 For more information check out - Water Quality And Your Health

-15. Eat An Antioxidant-rich Diet - Inflammation creates free radicals, which add to your body inflammation.
+15. Add Superfood Benefits To Your Diet - Inflammation creates free radicals.
 Antioxidant's protect you against free radicals and inflammation.
-The two sources of antioxidants are the ones your body makes, and the ones in plants.
-So a great way to reduce your chronic inflammation is by eating a Plant-based diet.
+The two sources of antioxidants are the ones your body makes, and the ones in superfoods.
+So a great way to reduce your chronic inflammation is by adding the antioxidant benefits of superfoods to your diet.

 Acute inflammation protects your body.
 Chronic inflammation, which can be caused by exposure to many types of toxins, damages your body, and your health.
 The fifteen steps listed here will help you reduce your exposure to inflammation-causing chemicals.